DataDog/rum-react-integration-examples/src/ErrorBoundary/README.md

 ## Setup
 1. Have Datadog RUM SDK up and running.
 [Instructions](https://github.com/DataDog/browser-sdk/blob/main/packages/rum/README.md);
 2. Add this repository to your project with `yarn add https://github.com/DataDog/rum-react-integration`;
+   + Optionally, you can copy the contents of this repo and adapt it to your needs.

 ## Usage
 Import this utility with: